 They don’t know how to find a manufacturer, how to customize their product or how to explain their needs to the manufacturer.

 But it is not as hard as it may seem.

 In fact, if you already have a successful Amazon business you’re more than halfway there already.

-Private labelling is when a factory or manufacturer produces a generic product that you can customize according to your own requirements and add your label or branding to the product.
+- Private Labelling – Private labelling refers to the scenario when a factory or manufacturer produces a generic product that you can customize according to your own requirements and add your label or branding to the product.

 An example: a manufacturer produces shower gel with strawberry scent for women and sells it as white label product.